Would you like to get free products from major and small companies? Alright, you can do so by being a product reviewer.

 Do Product Reviewers get paid?

-Yes, some companies pay them cash.
+Yes, some companies pay them in cash.

 How much does a product reviewer make?